Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 • A morning trip will allow you to see the maximum number of birds.
 Reach before 7 AM to have a fulfilling bird-watching session.

-• Move quietly so the peace of the forest remains undisturbed.
+• Creep so the peace of the forest remains undisturbed.

 • Carry binoculars for better vision.